 1.!
-Who referred you to the SPTC/Clinical Practic School personnel Doctor/other medical personnel Someone who received our services preventer Other 2.!
-Why did you seek services from the SPTC/Clinexperiencing (check all that apply): Academic difficulty Anxiety (e.g., selective mutism, anxiety) Depression or sadness Social problems with friends Behavior difficulties at school, at home, Attention difficulties Other nical Practi cum?
-My c ations) 3.
+Who referred you to the SPTC/Clinical Practicum for services?
+School personnel Doctor/other medical personnel Someone who received our services previously Other 2.!
+Why did you seek services from the SPTC/Clinical Practicum?
+My child is/was experiencing (check all that apply): Academic difficulty Anxiety (e.g., selective mutism, anxiety in school or other situations) Depression or sadness Social problems with friends Behavior difficulties at school, at home, or in the community Attention difficulties Other 3.
 How long did you wait for services after contact Accessibility of Services ung the SP TC?
 How satisfied were you with: Not at all Satisfied Somewhat Satisfied Satisfied Very Satisfied 1.
 The wait for services after contacting the SPTC 1 2 3 4 2.
 The cost of services 1 2 3 4 3.
 The accessibility of parking near the SPTC 1 2 3 4

 4. The ease of navigating/atmosphere of the SPTC 1 2 3 4 5.
-Answers to your questions about services 1 2 3 4 Plea Please add any comments you have about accessibility of services:
+Answers to your questions about services 1 2 3 4 Plea se add any comments you have about accessibility of service s: